 The Hudson’s Bay Company is the oldest merchandising company in the English-speaking world.
 It started when two Canadian fur traders learned of the premium furs in the barely accessible Hudson Bay region from the Cree.
 To explore the region, the two sailed to England to seek backing to set up a trading post.

 Recognizing the European demand for fur, Prince Rupert sent two ships to explore the area and then gave the go-ahead.
 In 1670, the Hudson’s Bay Company was created.

 The mid-1990’s and early 2000’s saw a massive explosion of American retailers entering Canada.
-The Bay was slow to respond to new trends, and the aging stores looked outdated and unappealing compared to its American competition.
+The Bay was slow to respond to new trends, and the ageing stores looked outdated and the brand identity seemed unappealing compared to its modern American competition.

 Most notably, Wal-Mart entered Canada in 1994 and took a huge chunk of The Bay’s market share.
 The “high-low” pricing method of using weekly flyers no longer worked in a world of the constant “everyday” low pricing that Walmart promised.